novak-99/ex/docs/source/Complex/tanh.rst

         A complex number.

-The sinh function of a complex number is defined as:
+The tanh function of a complex number is defined as:

 .. math::